kalki/RoboND-Rover-Project/report.md

 ### Test result ###

-Code has been tested in autonomuos mode several times, Usually rover can explorer entire map by following the edge.
+Code has been tested in autonomous mode several times, Usually rover can explorer entire map by following the edge.

 Average score is mapped 80% with 90% fidelity.
 But some times cause by rock blocking, rover may ignore the bottom path in the map.

 Rover usually pick at least half rocks, depends on rock position, could be more.
-Rock in the middle of open ground and in the deep cornor will be ignore.
+Rock in the middle of open ground and in the deep corner will be ignore.

 Usually rover is able to return to return point.